JUMP TO SECTION

-Contact information should always be on the business plan cover page, letting the reader learn who is presenting the document and how to contact that person.
+Contact information should always be on the business plan cover page.
+It lets the reader learn who is presenting the document and how to contact that person.

-While it is not required, you may want to include a confidentiality statement on the cover page or just text "Confidential" to let the reader know that this document is confidential and not directed to share with others without the owner's consent.
+While it is not required, you may want to include a confidentiality statement on the cover page.
+Or just state “Confidential” to let the reader know that this document is confidential and not directed to share with others without the owner’s consent.

 Confidentiality statement on your cover page such as the following:

 Upmetrics gives you a beautifully designed business plan cover page template with no work on your side.
 Our cover pages are industry experts recommended.
 Thus, you can give investors and readers the information they need to learn your business quickly.

 You can use a cover page theme that suits the personality of you and your business.
 Upmetrics comes with professionally designed cover pages that immediately transform the reader’s plain business plan reading experience into an interesting opening.